Aparecido-Junior/sql_project_data_job_analysis/README.md

 **4️⃣ Market Trends & Recommendations 🚀**

 - Companies are prioritizing senior roles.
 If you aim for a high-paying job, gaining expertise in data science, engineering, and analytics is crucial.
-- CI&T dominates hiring in Brazil.
-If you’re targeting jobs in Brazil, CI&T is a key employer to watch.
 - Data Engineers have steady demand.
 This role appears twice and is a solid choice for career growth.
 - Australia offers part-time flexibility.
 Unlike Brazil, where all jobs are full-time, Commonwealth Bank lists a part-time option.